katmanhart/BASF_data_challenge/README.md

 This project contains basic data analysis on a sample of transactional data.
 It consists of three parts:
 - PART 1:
 Part 1_BASF_Data cleaning and quality.ipynb
-<br>Jupyter Notebook where you will find more information about data and necessary
+<br>Jupyter Notebook where you will find more information about data and necessary cleaning

 - PART 2:
 Part2_BASF eda.twb